 If forwarding is not possible at this time, e.g., due to communication breakdown, the notification shall be sent as soon as the communication capability has been restored.

-Detailed procedures of remote failure indication is defined as follows:
+Detailed procedures of remote failure indication are defined as follows:

 NE detects the fault and generates an appropriate alarm report forwarding to ANC through control interfaces.
-The procedure involving TE and ANC is shown in Figure 59(a).
+The procedure involving TE and ANC is shown in Figure 71 (a).